xuankimtran/docs-1/pages/katalon-studio/docs/detect_elements_xpath.md

         </tr>
         <tr>
             <td>Start-with()</td>
-            <td>TThe Start-with method finds the element using the starting text of an attribute.
+            <td>The Start-with method finds the element using the starting text of an attribute.
 This method is useful when the first part of the attribute value is fixed (static), and the rest is dynamic.</td>
             <td><code>//h3[starts-with(text(),'We Care About')]</code></td>
         </tr>
         <tr>